 Sandra Svoboda, Program Director, Great Lakes Now, Detroit Public Television

-A nine-month stint with The Associated Press brought Sandra to Detroit…27 years ago.
-She has a bachelor’s in journalism and history from Indiana University, and along the way added two master’s degrees, one in library and information science and another in public administration, both from Wayne State University.
+A nine-month stint with The Associated Press brought Sandra to Detroit … 29 years ago.
+She earned a bachelor’s in journalism from Indiana University and holds two master’s degrees from Wayne State, one in public administration and one in library and information science.
+The Special Libraries Association IT Division recognized her research with its 2018 Joe Ann Clifton Student Award for her paper on how Detroit voting dynamics can inform citizen engagement strategies.
 Sandra has worked for The (Toledo) Blade covering education/children’s issues, Detroit’s Metro Times and FEMA, where she deployed to Louisiana to help coordinate/communicate about community rebuilding/planning efforts for/after disasters.
-Sandra has won awards for broadcast, print, digital and community engagement work from the Michigan Associated Press, the Michigan Association of Broadcasters, Association of Alternative Newsweeklies, State Bar of Michigan, Michigan Press Association and Society of Professional Journalists-Detroit chapter.
+Sandra has won awards for broadcast, print, digital and community engagement work from the Michigan Associated Press, the Michigan Association of Broadcasters, Association of Alternative Newsweeklies, State Bar of Michigan, Michigan Press Association and Society of Professional Journalists-Detroit chapter, and Wayne State’s public administration program recognized her with the Distinguished Alumni Award in 2015 for her work covering Detroit’s bankruptcy.
+She has taught communications, writing, public policy, and political science at Wayne State University and the University of Michigan-Dearborn.
+As the Great Lakes region has always been her home Sandra has traveled between Minnesota and Tadoussac, Quebec, both on the water and on land.
+A competitive sailor, she races hundreds of miles each season on the Great Lakes, and once threw out a pitch at a Detroit Tigers game as recognition of her win with her team at the U.S. Women’s Match Racing Championship.
+She’s also eaten Asian carp as part of her coverage of invasive species.

 WHO: Do people’s eyes glaze over when you begin to talk about your research?
 Do you believe your research has the ability to make a difference, but you’re not sure how to get others excited about it too?
 Then this session is for you!
 For the researcher looking to improve their accessibility in attaining broader impacts; the early career professional seeking tips on how to set theirselves apart in a competitive market; the passionate scientist looking for ways to ensure their work makes an impact . . . the Skills Cafe is your opportunity to grow and try new things in a fun and supportive setting.